Grace AND Works?

 - Jer 31:33 "But this is the covenant that I will make with the house of Israel after those days, says the LORD: I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people."

 This is at a future time, in the second resurrection when God will actually intervene in opening their minds to understand what they cannot today.
 Realize that if today, in this age, was the "only" day of salvation, why would God NOT do what He states He will do in Jer.
-31:33 above NOW?
+31:33 above, NOW?
 Why not write His laws (which are NOT Done Away with) into their hearts today, all across the planet?
-That is because not everyone is Called in this age, and will have their day in a later age.
+That is because not everyone is Called in this age, and will have their day of salvation and calling in a later age.

 Next, just having a casual relationship with religion or the bible is far from what God desires...

 - Matt 24:4 And Jesus answered and said to them, Take heed that no man

 deceive you.
 5 For many shall come in my name, saying, I am Christ; and shall deceive

 This isn't saying that many would come claiming to "BE" Christ, but that many would come claiming that Jesus "IS" the Christ, and yet would be deceiving many.
 How can it be that people can actually claim that Jesus is the Christ, the savior, be speaking in His name, and yet deceive people with that message?
 If this form of "Christianity" can actually deceive people... how does this happen?
 How can people who "accept Jesus," or are "won to Jesus," or believe they are born again or "saved" possibly be deceived and what are they deceived about?